Yanivv77/PromoIt/README.md

 # PromoIt
-System that promotes social campaigns in twitter
+System that promotes social campaigns in Twitter